How a short story started (and almost ended) as a film project

 Moving on from Kripos, it must be said that it is Magnar Skaret, a retired police superintendent & chief of staff from Trondheim, who deserves the bulk of the praise when it comes to my depiction of the Norwegian police in the The Starseed.
 Skaret went beyond simply answering the myriad of questions that I kept sending his way, he was also generous enough to send me copies of two books that he'd written for the The Norwegian Police History Society.
 Actually, calling them books don't do them justice, they are more like tomes.

 After having corresponded with Skaret for a while it became clear to him that the information I was after went well beyond general information about police duties, but ventured into very specific esoterica, something which, thankfully, Skaret was still very much the right man for.
 Of course, no one can be expected to remember every little detail about police equipment, uniforms, procedures, etc. so he concluded that the best thing to do would be to send me copies of the two books he had written and published at this point.
-What I received in the mail about a week later were two massive volumes dense with information on every imaginable detail you could imagine related to their broad subject matters.
-I almost feel a little bad for having since left these two books lying on a shelf where they have remained largely untouched as I only needed a tiny fraction of the knowledge contained within.
+What I received in the mail about a week later were two massive volumes dense with information on every imaginable detail related to their broad subject matters.
+I almost feel a little bad for having since left these two books lying on a shelf where they have remained largely untouched as I only needed a tiny fraction of the vast knowledge contained within.

 Magnar Skaret with his book on police weapons throughout the years.